-Where a party had more than one appeal, and WCAT administratively joined the appeals such that only one decision was issued, the party may bring separate reconsideration applications on the basis of new evidence on separate occasions.
+Where a party had more than one appeal, and WCAT administratively joined the appeals such that only one decision was issued, the party may bring separate reconsideration applications for each appeal on new evidence grounds.
 However, where the new evidence is relevant to more than one of the joined appeals, the party must bring the reconsideration applications at the same time.

-The authority to consider an application to cure a jurisdictional defect is discretionary in nature.
-WCAT will hear an application for reconsideration on this basis on one occasion only regardless of the number of appeals that were administratively joined.
+WCAT will hear an application for reconsideration to cure a jurisdictional error on one occasion only regardless of the number of appeals that were administratively joined.

-WCAT will not hear a further application for reconsideration of a WCAT decision provided in response to an application for reconsideration unless a new jurisdictional defect (including a new breach of procedural fairness) is alleged in relation to the second decision.
+WCAT will not hear a further application for reconsideration of a WCAT decision provided in response to an application for reconsideration unless a new jurisdictional error (including a new breach of procedural fairness) is alleged in relation to the second decision.

-If, before a decision has been made, a party withdraws the reconsideration application, they may reapply at a later date.
+If, before a decision has been made, a party requests to withdraw the reconsideration application, WCAT has the discretion to accept or deny the withdrawal request.
+If the request is accepted, the party may reapply at a later date.